HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |Resolution|Specify a different configuration baseline name and retry the operation.

 ### HpeWolfram.1.0.DeleteGroupFailed
-Delete group failed because the group Discovery is in Progress
+Delete group failed because the group Discovery is in Progress.

 | | |
 |:---|:---|
-|Message Format|"Group Discovery is in progress.Hence operations like Delete is not allowed"
+|Message Format|"Group Discovery is in progress.
+Hence operations like Delete are not allowed"
 |Severity|Warning
 |Resolution|Wait for the group discovery to be completed and then try again.